List of Walker, Texas Ranger characters: James Trivette

 Trivette shows great professionalism and commitment to his work as a ranger, but is generally less skilled than Walker, in highlighting the qualities of his partner; on several occasions he ends up injured and Walker is left to complete his mission without him.
 Being quite touchy, he is sometimes the butt of jokes by Walker or CD or Alex, or is involuntarily involved in comic situations of various kinds.
 However, Trivette gets a bigger role in several episodes in which Walker is away with another case or other kind of business, and is the star of the episodes.
 He also had faced several legal problems, such as in "Trust No One" in which he is accused of having pocketed part of the spoils of a robbery, and in "The Hands of God", where he seemingly injured a little boy during a shootout, and in both cases, Walker never lost his faith in his partner, and Trivette is ultimately proven innocent at the end of both episodes.
+In addition, in "Justice for All", during their investigation into the death of Otis Gainer, an attorney for serial rapist Slim Jackson, Trivette, along with Sydney and Gage, were facing accusations of police brutality when they went to question Jackson, his friends started the fight, and with the help of his new attorney, Lyle Nugent, they would commit perjury to discredit the three of them to win the civil suit case.
+In the end, once the truth was confirmed due to the testimony of the slain lawyer's bodyguard, the three got off the hook with Jackson in prison for another attempted rape (due to the father of one of his victims catching him red-handed), and Nugent facing disbarment for his actions.

 Trivette is single most of the series, despite occasional romantic attachments in some episodes, such as "Behind the Badge" when he falls for a journalist, but she is forced to leave, or "Angel of Death" Trivette reconnects with Angell his girlfriend in high school, but finds that she is a killer.
 Angel is also killed at the end of the episode.
-In the last episode of the series, Trivette meets old girlfriend Erika (who previously appeared in the episode "Justice Delayed") and they decide to get married, despite some initial doubts when Trivette is nearly killed by the one of the motorcycle gang who marked him as a target.
+In the last episode of the series, Trivette meets old girlfriend Erika (who previously appeared in the episode "Justice Delayed") and they decide to get married, despite some initial doubts when Trivette is nearly killed by one of the motorcycle gang who marked him as a target.